 — Christie & Brandon, Southern Oaks in New Orleans, March 2017

-— Rita Ann & Lawrence, ceremony at Holy Name of Jesus in New Orleans, reception at Palmettos on the Bayou in Slidell, October 2016
+— Rita & Lawrence, Holy Name of Jesus in New Orleans & Palmettos in Slidell, October 2016

-— Arthur Hardy (father of the groom, and New Orleans Mardi Gras icon!), Beauregard-Keyes House in the French Quarter, December 2015
+— Arthur Hardy (father of the groom, and famous New Orleans Mardi Gras historian!), Beauregard-Keyes House in the French Quarter, December 2015

 What I love best about photographing weddings in this area is the incredible diversity of how we celebrate here, and, quite simply, how much fun people have doing so.
 When I look through wedding pictures from other parts of the country and the world, I'll admittedly sometimes have a slight bit of envy at some of the gorgeous environments these photographers have at their disposal.
 Beautiful mountain scenery, unimaginably opulent ballrooms, amazing looking desert landscapes, lush prairies, beaches with white sugar sand and crystal clear water.

-I overhear it often: "this is the best wedding I've ever been to!"
-While gracing a bride with a compliment like this may be the polite thing to do, and thus should be taken with a grain of salt, it should be noted that I frequently hear those kinds of comments made just among guests themselves, and typically with a lot of colorful adjectives (and occasionally expletives!) thrown in, so there's not really much of an "I'm going mention to the bride that her wedding was great just to make her feel good" factor there.
+I overhear it often while I'm shooting: "this is the best wedding I've ever been to!"
+While gracing a bride with a compliment like this may be the polite and expected thing to do, and thus should be taken with a grain of salt, it should be noted that I frequently hear those kinds of comments made just among guests themselves, and typically with a lot of colorful adjectives (and occasionally expletives!) thrown in, so there's not really a "I'm going to tell the bride that her wedding was great just to make her feel good" factor there.

-And most of the time when I hear these kinds of compliments, it's during destination weddings where most or all of the guests are from out of town.
-Not that locals don't also love New Orleans weddings and have a great time, it's just that they've previously attended events here, so they know what to expect and perhaps aren't quite as easily blown away.
+Often when I hear these kinds of compliments, it's during destination weddings where most or all of the guests are from out of town.
+Not that locals don't also love New Orleans weddings and have a great time, it's just that they've perhaps previously attended events here, so they already know what to expect and perhaps aren't quite as easily blown away.

-Another thing I sometimes hear from my couples is how they were visiting the city, perhaps on a business trip, a convention, or a vacation, and they stumbled onto a second line parade marching through the streets of the French Quarter with a bride and groom and their guests clearly having the best time ever.
-Their response to witnessing this is always some variation of, "when that parade roared by, I turned to my fiancé, and I said, I want us to get married here, because I want that!"
+Another thing I sometimes hear from my couples is the story of how they ended up deciding to get married in New Orleans, how they were visiting the city, perhaps on a business trip, a convention, or a vacation, and they stumbled onto a second line parade marching through the streets of the French Quarter with a bride and groom and their guests clearly having the best time ever.
+Their response to witnessing this is always some variation of, "when that parade roared by, I turned to my fiancé, and I said, I want that, I want us to get married here, because I. Want.
+That!"